-- (a) all the documents and records made available to us and explanation provided by Sri Sarvaraya Sugars Limited ("the Entity"), - (b) website of the entity, - (c) books, papers, minute books, forms and returns filed with the Ministry of Corporate Affairs and other records maintained by Sri Sarvaraya Sugars Limited ("the Company") for the financial year ended on 31st March, 2020 according to the provisions as applicable to the Company during the period of audit and subject to the reporting made hereinafter and in respect of all statutory provisions listed hereunder: - i.
+- (a) all the documents and records made available to us and explanation provided by Sri Sarvaraya Sugars Limited ("the Entity"), - (b) website of the entity, - (c) books, papers, minute books, forms and returns filed with the Ministry of Corporate Affairs and other records maintained by Sri Sarvaraya Sugars Limited ("the Company") for the financial year ended on 31st March, 2021 according to the provisions as applicable to the Company during the period of audit and subject to the reporting made hereinafter and in respect of all statutory provisions listed hereunder: - i.
 The Companies Act, 2013 (the Act) and the Rules made there under; - ii.
 Foreign Exchange Management Act 1999 and the Regulations Act By-laws framed there under to the extent of current Account transactions and Import of Machinery - iii.
 Companies (Acceptance of Deposits) Rules, 2014 and the amendments. - iv.
 The SEBI (Registrars to an issue and Share Transfer Agents) Regulation, 1993 regarding the Companies Act, 2013 and dealing with client. - v.
 The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under; - vi.
-The Depositories Act, 1996 and the Regulations and Bye-laws framed there under;
+The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - vii.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+However, the Regulation 24A relating to Secretarial Compliance Report is not applicable to the Company for the period under review; - (b) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011;